Our Core Vision for Enquiry Learning at Delabole Primary School

 In thinking about what it means to be human and belong - truly belong - to our various 'tribes' of family, friends, school and wider community, we have identified twelve important values and explored them in depth so that we all understand exactly what they mean and what they look like in action.

 These Values are organised over a two year rolling programme so that we can really explore them in depth, and they are linked to our Big Questions or Enquiry Learning.
-Mrs Cox and Mr Pritchard take great care to reinforce these values in their weekly leadership assemblies, but they are also discussed in our classrooms and on the playground so that they become the beliefs that bind us together - our whole school tribal identity.
+Mr Pritchard takes great care to reinforce these values in weekly leadership assemblies, but they are also discussed in our classrooms and on the playground so that they become the beliefs that bind us together - our whole school tribal identity.
 We are the Tribe of Delabole.

 Our Toolkit for Learning